moonseer/church-planner/README.md

      kill -9 <PID>
      ```

-   - Or change the port in the `.env` file:
+   - Or change the port in the `.env` file and `docker-compose.yml`:
      ```
-     PORT=5001
+     PORT=8080
      ```

+   **Note for macOS users**: Port 5000 is often used by the AirPlay service on macOS.
+We recommend using port 8080 instead to avoid conflicts.
+This has been set as the default in recent versions.

 2. **MongoDB connection issues:**